-Side note, the temperature has dropped to a chilly 60F (18C).
+Side note, the temperature has dropped in Houston to a chilly 60F.
 I mean seriously, I grew up in Ohio where winters got real, y’all.
 After 7 years of living in Florida, Egypt, and Texas, I am such a lightweight now.
 60F will have me shivering once the sun goes down.
 To stay warm we must craft, right? 😉

 I went through a stack of old cards to find small sections that would work on the tags.
 I decided to cut them up myself.
 The 3 year old was much more interested in randomly cutting strips.
 He had zero focus for cutting out little pictures.
-If I do need confetti one day, he will be the man for the job.
+But if I do need confetti one day, he will be the man for the job.
 The older your kid is, the better they’ll be at taking on this whole project.